cdl-saarland/CGO17_ArtifactEvaluation/README.md

 The statistics key `"Number of valid Scops"` directly corresponds to this evaluation category.

-Alternatively one could enable the remarks system [see below] and check if
+Alternatively one could enable the remarks system [see above] and check if
     the following line is in the output:

       remark: SCoP ends here.